-In this article, we break down the top recruiting automation software teams are using today and what to look for when choosing the top recruitment automation platform for your hiring needs.
+This guide breaks down the top recruiting automation platforms teams use today and what to look for when choosing one for your hiring needs.

 Our list includes: